DLXPlugins/simple-comment-editing/readme.txt

 Features Include:

-* Newsletter integration with Mailchimp or ConvertKit
+* Newsletter integration with Mailchimp, ConvertKit, Flodesk, and MailerLite
 * Community features including @ Mentions, Comment Avatars, and Comment Character Control
 * Automations with Webhooks to connect to services like Zapier and other automation tools
-* Spam/bot protection add-ons with reCAPTCHA 3 or Cloudflare Turnstile support
+* Spam/bot protection add-ons with reCAPTCHA Enterprise or Cloudflare Turnstile support
 * Comment shortcuts and front-end moderation tools
 * Set comment rules per post type
 * Set comments to expire based on activity
 * Get notified of new and edited comments with the Slack integration
 * <a href="https://dlxplugins.com/plugins/comment-edit-pro/">Find out more...</a>

-> <a href="https://app.instawp.io/launch?t=dlx-plugins&d=v1">Launch a Live Demo on InstaWP</a>
+> <a href="https://app.instawp.io/launch?t=comment-edit-pro&d=v2">Launch a Live Demo of Comment Edit Pro on InstaWP</a>

 == Installation ==